dlcastillop/final-countdown-js/README.md

 - current: the current value of the countup timer
 - isPaused: a boolean value indicating whether the countup timer is currently paused or not
+- isOver: a boolean value indicating whether the countup timer is currently over or not
 - pause: the function to pause the countup timer
 - play: the function to play the countup timer
 - reset: the function to reset the countup timer